 Cons: A vinyl floor will typically need replacing after 10 years, although with top-notch care, it can last as long as 20 years.
 Vinyl is one of the least environmentally friendly materials, requiring a lot of energy and toxic chemicals to produce.

 Ceramic tile is made from natural clay that’s fired in high heat to make it extremely hard and impervious to water.
 Ceramic tiles are heat- and stain-resistant and don’t break easily when they’re properly installed.
+Porcelain is even more dense and impervious to water.
+Ceramic and porcelain tile makes for great durable kitchen flooring.
 A tile floor will look like new indefinitely, with little change to its appearance over time.
-Ceramic tiles are available in an enormous variety of colors, patterns, shapes, and sizes.
+Tiles are available in an enormous variety of colors, patterns, shapes, and sizes.

-Pros: Ceramic tile flooring is easy to care for, and it can be one of the most affordable flooring options available.
+Pros: Ceramic and porcelain tile flooring are easy to care for, and can be one of the most affordable and durable flooring options available.

-Cons: Ceramic and porcelain tiles are cold underfoot in the winter, although you have the option of installing a radiant heating system underneath or putting down rugs.
-Since ceramic tiles are so hard, dropping breakable things on the floor means lights-out for any glasses or plates that slip out of your hands.
+Cons: Ceramic and porcelain tiles are cold underfoot in the winter.
+However, you do have the option of installing a radiant heating system underneath or putting down rugs.
+Since these tiles are so hard, dropping breakable things on the floor means lights-out for any glasses or plates that slip out of your hands.